 Mae was ahead of her time in the 30s and we continue to channel that grit and great American spirit today.

 We’re celebrating nearly 90 years of family business in the same town and community, a community of the same friends, both old and new alike, that put us on the map way back whenever.
 We thank you, we appreciate you… and “cheers!”

 Cheers to our legacy!

 Here’s to you Jack Murray!

-Jack, was called by God at the age of 81 on April 1st, 2008, peacefully passing at home, with his wife and family present.
+Jack was called by God at the age of 81 on April 1st, 2008, peacefully passing at home, with his family present.

 Born in Baltimore to John Walter Smith Murray and Martha Buffington Murray, he lived most of his life in Elkton.
 He is survived by his wife of 55 years, Ethel Ann, their six children and nine grandchildren; John, his wife Jane, and children Aileen and Branch, Joan M. MacKenzie, her daughter Lauren, Robert, his wife Bettie and children Matthew and Michael, Marcella Lockwood, her husband Wayne, and children Jacqueline and James, Maureen Bell, her husband Clyde and Maggie Allen, her husband Dickie and their children Eric and Erin.
 He is also survived by his brother, Bob and his family, and his cousins E. Walter, Jean Dixon, and Virginia Lee Bergamo and close friend Virginia (Miss Emma) Jones.
 He was predeceased by his dear sister-in law Helen Roberts.